ousimon/Component1/README.md

 Component1
 ==========

-Component to test the submodule feature
+Cmponent to test the submodule feature

+Change in the component.